kristiania/PG4200-Lab1-V26/src/main/java/assignment/README.md

 ---
 ## Task: Implement algorithm _Linear Search_ on data structure _Array_ in Java.

-- Create a class named _Search_ which will initially only have one instance variable of type Array.
+- In this folder (`src/main/java/assignment`), create a class named _Search_ which will initially only have one instance variable of type Array.

 - Create a constructor inside the _Search_ class with one parameter of type Array for setting the instance variable.